 Dive deeper

-You made so much possible this year.
-Behind every success story — the groundbreaking research, the vast areas of nature protected and restored, the people benefiting from more sustainable livelihoods — is your dedication and passion.
+Every success story in this report — the groundbreaking research, the vast areas of nature protected and restored, the people benefiting from sustainable livelihoods — is possible because of the vision, passion and trust of our donors and partners.

-Thank you for your commitment to nature and our shared future.
+Thank you for your commitment to nature, to people and to our shared future.

 Your flexible support matters